 Note: The Device ID must be lowercase and without spaces.
 The DevEUI can be copied from the terminal in OpenMV.
 You can run the following script to obtain it.

 After pressing the Register button, your board will show up on the Device Overview page.
 You can now see all the information needed to complete the Arduino setup.

-Once your board has been registered you can send information to TTN.
+Once your board has been registered, you can send information to TTN.
 Let's go back to the sketch to fill in the appEui and appKey.
-The sketch we use here will use OTA connection.
+The sketch you use here will leverage OTA connection.

 You can read more into OTA vs ABP activation mode at this link